mlochbaum/BQN/spec/inferred.md

 For the specified cases, the given functions and modifiers refer to those particular representations.
 It is not necessary to detect equivalent representations, for example to reduce `(+-×)⁼` to `∨⁼`.
 However, it is necessary to identify computed functions and modifiers: for example `F⁼` when the value of `F` in the expression is `∨`, or `(1⊑∧‿∨)⁼`.

+Failing to compute an inferred property for a function or array as it's created cannot cause an error.
+An error can only be caused when the missing inferred property is needed for a computation.

 ## Identities

 When monadic Fold (`´`) or Insert (`˝`) is called on an array of length 0, BQN attempts to infer a right identity value for the function in order to determine the result.
 A right identity value for a dyadic function `𝔽` is a value `r` such that `e≡e𝔽r` for any element `e` in the domain.
 For such a value `r`, the reduction `r 𝔽´ l` is equivalent to `𝔽´ l` for a non-empty list `l`, because the first application `(¯1⊑l) 𝔽 r` gives `¯1⊑l`, which is the starting point when no initial value is given.
 It's thus reasonable to define `𝔽´ l` to be `r 𝔽´ l` for an empty list `l` as well, giving a result `r`.